Dollar-cost Averaging (DCA) is a simple strategy to distribute funds into your portfolio as they are added to your exchange account.

 Begin by clicking the "Create Automation" button.

-Shrimpy will present a new page that begins to show the different settings that can be enabled for the automation strategy.
+Shrimpy will present a new page asking what type of automation you would like to create, followed by another that begins to show the different settings that can be enabled for the automation strategy.

-Since we will be focusing on DCA for this tutorial, let's begin by clicking the "Add Assets" button.
+Since we will be focusing on DCA for this tutorial, let's begin by clicking the "Pick Assets" button.

 Notice that another convenient way to quickly allocate assets based on the current balances you have on the exchange would be to click the "Allocate from Balances" button.
 This will immediately pull your balance information from the exchange and display the percent allocations for each asset on your exchange account.